-Working with our community and partners to provide strategic leadership, effective projects and quality customer service
+Working with our community and partners to provide strategic leadership, effective projects and quality customer service.

-4.1.2 Asset Management Vision
+Asset Management Vision

-To ensure the long-term financial sustainability of the organisation, it is essential to balance expectations for services with the ability to pay for the infrastructure assets used to provide the services.
+To ensure the long-term financial sustainability of the organisation, it is essential to balance expectations for services with the ability to fund infrastructure assets used to provide the services.
 Maintenance of service levels for infrastructure services requires appropriate investment over the whole of the asset life cycle.
-To assist in achieving this balance, we aspire to:

-Develop and maintain asset management governance, skills, process, systems, and data in order to provide the level of service needed at present and in the future, in the most cost-effective and fit for purpose manner.
+To assist in achieving this balance, we aspire to develop and maintain asset management governance, skills, process, systems, and data in order to provide the level of service needed at present and in the future.